Overview

 • District Municipality of Muskoka

-• registered with the College of Veterinarians of Ontario (CVO)
+• be registered with the College of Veterinarians of Ontario (CVO)

-• maintains an accredited Food-Producing Animal mobile throughout the program period
+• maintain an accredited food-producing animal mobile throughout the program period

-• or where with the approval of the Ministry, a veterinarian licensed under the Act that has an accredited Food-Producing Animal mobile that works as an independent contractor may also be considered eligible for a VSA
+With the approval of the ministry, a veterinarian licensed under the Act who has an accredited Food-Producing Animal mobile that works as an independent contractor may also be considered eligible.

 • horses